oarabilekoore/viewkit-ui/README.md

 ## Documentation

 The documentation is evolving as the framework grows.
-Meanwhile, explore the provided examples and utilize LSP suggestions to get started quickly.
+Access the lattest documentation [here](./docs/quickIntro.md).

 Here is the demo page built with innerscope, it is part of this repo in the main.ts file, however you will need to clone, install correct dependencies and use the command `npm run dev` to get a preview: